it-dept-cis/RABET-V-Pilot/docs/source/Activities/Security_Claims_Validation.md

 #### Determine Claim Sufficiency

-In this final step, the reviewer will analyze the product’s use cases, the list of applicable requirements, and the provider’s validated claims.
+In this final step, the reviewer will analyze the product’s use cases, the list of applicable requirements, and the RTP’s validated claims.
 If there are sensitive use cases that are not mitigated to a minimally acceptable level, the reviewer may determine that the claims are not sufficient.

 > Until more guidance can be developed on what is minimally acceptable, the guidance is that any product which claims to meet all applicable maturity level 1 requirements will pass this step.